SModelS/smodels/docs/manual/source/Decomposition.rst

    [b1,B1], [b1,B2], [b2,B1], [b2,B2], [b3,B1] and [b3,B2]

 Additional to the information in the DECAY blocks, SModelS also checks for the possibility of a particle to be stable.
-If the particle's decay width is smaller than a certain cutoff value 'promptwidth' there will be an additional "decay" added to the ones coming from the DECAY blocks.
+If the particle's decay width is smaller than a certain cutoff value 'promptwidth' there will be an additional "empty decay" added to the ones coming from the DECAY blocks.
 The decomposition process either stops when the lightest neutral BSM particle or a stable particle is reached.
 Each of the :ref:`elements <element>` generated according to the procedure just described will also